torproject/onionbalance/docs/design.md

 ### Limitations

-* A malicious HSDir could replay old instance descriptors in an attempt to include expired introduction points in the master descriptor.
+* A malicious HSDir could replay old instance descriptors in an attempt to include expired introduction points in the main descriptor.
 When an attacker does not control all of the responsible HSDirs this attack can be mitigated by not accepting descriptors with a timestamp older than the most recently retrieved descriptor.